dan2097/opsin/README.txt

 String smiles = result.getSmiles();
 String inchi = NameToInchi.convertResultToInChI(result, false);

-Convenience methods exist to convert directly from names to CML and InChI
+Convenience methods exist to convert directly from names to CML, SMILES and InChI

 Converting a name to a structure will typically take of the order of 5-10ms making OPSIN suitable for batch processing of large sets of names.